arthi2900/app1/docs/prd.md

 - School name displayed on report header

 ### 3.5 User Registration and Approval Workflow
-- When a new user creates an account (signup), they will be assigned 'Pending Approval' status\n- New users with'Pending Approval' status will be displayed separately in'Pending Users' list (not in Active Users list)
+- When a new user creates an account (signup), they will be assigned 'Pending Approval' status
+- New users with 'Pending Approval' status will be displayed separately in'Pending Users' list (not in Active Users list)
 - Admin must review and approve new user accounts
 - Only after Admin approval, user status changes to 'Active' and they are moved to Active Users list
 - This prevents unauthorized users from accessing the system